Paul Cornell: Career

-In February 2006, Cornell announced in a post on his weblog that he would be writing an episode for the BBC's forthcoming Robin Hood, produced by Tiger Aspect Productions for the same Saturday evening family slot as Doctor Who.
-He later announced on his blog that he was also writing a second Robin Hood episode for later in the first series.
+In February 2006, Cornell announced in a post on his weblog that he would be writing an episode for the BBC's Robin Hood, produced by Tiger Aspect Productions for the same Saturday evening family slot as Doctor Who.
+He later announced that he was also writing a second Robin Hood episode for later in the first series.
 His first episode, "Who Shot the Sheriff?", aired on BBC One on 21 October 2006.
 His second, "A Thing or Two About Loyalty", followed on 2 December 2006.
 He also wrote an episode for the second season of another Saturday evening family adventure programme, the ITV science-fiction series Primeval, transmitted in February 2008.

 He also wrote the one-off pilot Pulse, which was shown on BBC Three in early June 2010.

 Outside of television, he has been active in various other media, having written six Doctor Who novels for Virgin Publishing and BBC Books during the 1990s, three Doctor Who audio dramas for Big Finish Productions and a fully animated internet-broadcast Doctor Who adventure, Scream of the Shalka (starring Richard E. Grant as the Doctor) for bbc.co.uk in 2003.
 He has also written two mainstream science-fiction novels, Something More and British Summertime for Gollancz, and various novels, short stories and audio dramas based around a character he created for the New Adventures, Professor Bernice Summerfield, and whom he later licensed to Big Finish Productions.

 He has also co-authored (often working with Keith Topping and Martin Day) several non-fiction books on television, including The Guinness Book of Classic British TV, X-treme Possibilities (a guide to The X-Files), and The Discontinuity Guide (a humorous guide to Doctor Who).
 (Topping and Day's Doctor Who novel The Devil Goblins from Neptune was also based on an original idea with Cornell.)
 He has also written comics, both for Doctor Who Magazine and the 2000 AD spin-off Judge Dredd Megazine.

 He has written Wisdom, a 6-issue limited series for Marvel Comics' MAX imprint, featuring the character Peter Wisdom, with art by Trevor Hairsine and Manuel Garcia.